bathtime/amoled/README.md

 Please note that this theme has only been tested on the Raspberry Pi 4b architecture using the 7" official Raspberry Pi touchscreen on the phosh OS window manager.

-Included is the UbuntuTouch Tron icon theme, so please give all the icon credit to the creator: https://www.gnome-look.org/p/1463203/
+Included is the UbuntuTouch Tron icon theme, so please give this credit to its creator: https://www.gnome-look.org/p/1463203/

 ## Installation